license tests codecov PyPI version downloads commits

 AudioIO

-Platform independent interfacing of numpy arrays of floats with audio files and devices.
+Platform independent interfacing of numpy arrays of floats with audio files and devices for scientific data analysis.

 The AudioIO modules try to use whatever audio packages are installed on your system to achieve their tasks.
 AudioIO, however, adds own code for handling metadata and marker lists.